+Photo: 94th Bombardment Group in Bury St. Edmunds.
+Courtesy of IWM, Roger Freeman Collection.

+Rougham

+DAY 4

-From Bury St. Edmunds, also known as Rougham Air Field, the men of the 94th Bomb Group flew more than 300 missions over the German Reich.
+July 24 - From Bury St. Edmunds, also known as Rougham Air Field, the men of the 94th Bomb Group flew more than 300 missions over the German Reich.
 The Rougham Control Tower is one of the best-preserved military buildings in the region, and dedicated volunteers carry on the legacy of the Americans who called Bury St. Edmunds home for almost three years.
-This afternoon and evening is free to take advantage of Bury St. Edmunds's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.
+This afternoon and evening are free to take advantage of Bury St. Edmund's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.

 Accommodations: Angel Hotel (B, L)

-Vapor trails from US Eighth Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes over northern Germany to attack transportation facilities.
+Photo: Vapor trails from USEighth Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes over northern Germany to attack transportation facilities.
 Courtesy of Bettmann/Getty Images.
+ITINERARY Photo: British Pilot Col. Donald J. M. Blakeslee reclines in a wicker chair in front of a Spitfire in a posed photo for the US press.
+Courtesy of IWM, Roger Freeman Collection.